 - You have to check the amount of liquid left after 30 minutes of cooking.
 If the water has been completely cooked out, your food will start burning.
 If you have almost no water left, you can add another quarter cup at a time and complete the 1-hour stovetop cooking.
 You can also stir every now and then to ensure your food isn't burning.

-- If you are not working with an oven-proof pot when cooking the dish on the stove-top, transfer the cooked stew into a baking pan and cover the pan with foil before baking it in the oven.
+- If you are not working with an oven-proof pot when cooking the dish, transfer the cooked stew into a baking pan and cover the pan with foil before baking it in the oven.
 We prefer using ceramic or glass baking dishes as they are easier to clean.

 - To store: Let the stew cool completely and then keep this casserole for 3-4 days in the fridge or for 1-2 months in the freezer.
 Make sure you transfer it from the clay pot into a baking pan or an airtight container.
 Clay pots are not recommended for storing food.